 This melon gelato recipe works because it balances the natural sweetness of ripe melon with the right amount of dairy and sugar.

 Melon has a high water content, which can easily lead to an icy texture.
-By combining it with milk and cream, you create a smoother and more stable base that keeps the gelato creamy.
+Combining it with milk and cream creates a smoother, creamier gelato while preserving the fresh flavor of the fruit.

 Tools You May Need for Homemade Gelato